ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 The columns of the registry are:

 * Name: A descriptive name that enables easier reference to this item.
+These names MUST be unique.

   Because a core goal of this document is for the resulting representations to be compact, it is RECOMMENDED that the name be short.

   This name is case sensitive.
 Names may not match other registered names in a case-insensitive manner unless the Designated Experts determine that there is a compelling reason to allow an exception.
 The name is not used in the CBOR encoding.

 * CBOR label: The value to be used as CBOR abbreviation of the item.

   The value MUST be unique.
-The value can be a positive integer, a negative integer, or a string.
+The value can be a positive integer, a negative integer, or a text string.
 Integer values between -256 and 255 and strings of length 1 are designated as "Standards Action with Expert Review".
 Integer values from -65536 to -257 and from 256 to 65535 and strings of maximum length 2 are designated as "Specification Required".
 Integer values greater than 65535 and strings of length greater than 2 are designated as "Expert Review".
 Integer values less than -65536 are marked as "Private Use".

 * CBOR type: The CBOR type of the item, or a pointer to the registry that defines its type, when that depends on another item.